TomPlanche/clean-cnam-template/src/lib/layout.typ

  * @param year - The year for school year calculation
  * @param primary-color - The primary theme color
  * @param title-font - The font for titles
+ * @param body-font - The font for body text
  * @param logo - Optional logo to display
  * @param outline-code - Custom outline code (none for default, false to disable, or custom content) */